 I learned from experience that couples looking for the best historic wedding venues in Chicago have many options to choose from.
 So I’ve selected a list of ten incredible historic locations to host your big day.
 (The list is in no particular order; we’ll leave ranking up to you.)

 1. Bridgeport Art Center

-Housed in the former Spiegel Warehouse Building, the Bridgeport Art Center typifies modern Bridgeport.
+Housed in the former Spiegel Warehouse Building, the Bridgeport Art Center typifies modern Bridgeport, which you can experience yourself on our Big Shoulders Historic Bar and Food Bus Tour for private groups.
 The mix of historic industry and contemporary art is at the neighborhood’s heart.
 The Spiegel Company, one of Chicago’s mail-order giants, used this hulking brick building for administration and warehousing.
 The building’s industrial past lead it to be one of Chicago’s best historic wedding venues.
 The warehouse’s loft space boasts high ceilings, century-old exposed brick walls and massive windows framing the iconic downtown skyline.